 Vandals blow up Racine mailboxes

-Just after midnight early Monday morning, an explosion outside her home on Southwood Drive startled Gossett out of bed.
+Just after midnight early Monday morning, an explosion outside Gossett's home on Southwood Drive startled her out of bed.
 The mother of three checked on her boys and ran outside.

 \"First, it looked like a pile of garbage and then I realized the one mailbox was completely blown apart,\" Gossett said.